 Along with their in-built CRM, you can also set up customer profiles and even assign a lifetime value to your customers.

-You’re looking for all the popular features of a email marketing tool
+You’re looking for all the popular features of an email marketing tool.

 One of the great advantages of MailChimp is that it is successfully able to offer all the required features that you may expect from a commercial email marketing tool.